Revisiting the Theory of Photocurrent in Solar Cells: Theory

-The refined expression of photocurrent, Equation (\ref{I_ph2}), can be derived in a straightforward and natural manner from the classical one-dimensional p-n junction model illustrated in Figure \ref{fig2} (a).
-The electron carrier concentration in the p-type region, denoted as $n_p$, is governed by the following diffusion equation with respect to position $x$ and time $t$:
+Here, we revisit the classical one-dimensional p-n junction model illustrated in Figure \ref{fig2} (a) to analytically derive the improved photocurrent expressed by Equation (\ref{I_ph2}).
+The electron carrier concentration in the p-type region, denoted by $n_p$, is governed by the following drift-diffusion equation with respect to position $x$ and time $t$:

-Here, $D_n$ and $\tau_n$ represent the diffusion coefficient and the minority carrier lifetime for electrons, respectively. $n_{p0}$ denotes the carrier concentration under thermal equilibrium conditions.
-As well as $n_p$ , the carrier concentration of holes in n-type region, $p_n$, is expressed by
+Here, the first and second terms represent the spatial derivatives of the diffusion current and the drift current, respectively. $D_n$, $\tau_n$, $\mu_n$ and $E$ are the diffusion coefficient, the minority carrier lifetime for electrons, the mobility of electrons and electric field, respectively $n_{p0}$ denotes the carrier concentration under thermal equilibrium conditions.
+For simplicity, the generation rate due to optical excitation, $G$, is assumed to be uniform throughout the solar cell.
+As well as $n_p$, the carrier concentration of holes in n-type region, $p_n$, is expressed by

-$D_p$, $\tau_p$, and $p_{n0}$ are diffusion constant, minority carrier lifetime, and the thermal equilibrium concentration for the holes, respectively.
-For simplicity, the generation rate $G$ and recombination rate $R$ are assumed to be constant throughout the solar cell.
-Electron-hole generation and recombination are considered to occur uniformly across the entire device, not limited to the depletion region, as depicted in in Figure \ref{fig2} (b).
-In the following discussion, we assume $G > R$; however, the theoretical framework is independent of the sign of $G - R$.
+$D_p$, $\tau_p$, $\mu_p$ and $p_{n0}$ are diffusion constant, minority carrier lifetime, mobility, and the thermal equilibrium concentration for the holes, respectively.